john-amiscaray/Stir/README.md

 For additional info on element descriptors, see the [v0.5.0 release notes](https://github.com/john-amiscaray/Stir/releases/tag/v0.5.0).

 > Note that v0.5.0 is an unstable pre-release and should not be used.
 In that version, there is a bug which causes the element descriptors to fail in production.
 This is fixed in v0.5.1.
-The release notes however give a detailed explanation on element descriptors with content not mentioned here.
+The release notes, however, give a detailed explanation on element descriptors with content not mentioned here.

 ## Document Templating